 Our revenue and costs are mostly denominated in Renminbi, and a significant portion of our financial assets are also denominated in Renminbi.
 We rely entirely on dividends and other fees paid to us by our PRC subsidiaries.
 The [REDACTED] from the [REDACTED] will be received in Hong Kong dollars.
 Any significant change in the exchange rate of the Hong Kong dollar against Renminbi may materially and adversely affect the value of, and any dividends payable on, our Shares in Hong Kong dollars.
-For example, a further appreciation of Renminbi against the Hong Kong dollar would make any new Renminbi-denominated investments or expenditures more costly to us, to the extent that we need to convert Hong Kong dollars into Renminbi for such purposes.
-An appreciation of Renminbi against the Hong Kong dollar would also result in foreign currency translation losses for financial reporting purposes when we translate our Hong Kong dollar denominated financial assets into Renminbi, as Renminbi is the functional currency of our PRC subsidiaries inside China.
+For example, a further appreciation of Renminbi against the Hong Kong dollar would make any new Renminbi-denominated investments or expenditures more costly to us, to the extent that we need to convert Hong Kong dollar would also result in foreign currency translation losses for financial reporting purposes when we translate our Hong Kong dollar denominated financial assets into Renminbi, as Renminbi is the functional currency of our PRC subsidiaries inside China.
 Conversely, if we decide to convert our Renminbi into Hong Kong dollars for the purpose of making payment of dividends on our Shares or for other business purposes, appreciation of the Hong Kong dollar against Renminbi would lessen the amount of the Hong Kong dollars available.